 Where To Find Props And Ideas

-In addition to around your house or through rental companies, you can also source props on your travels, thrift and vintage shops, flea markets, craft stores (like Michael’s), boutique shops, as well as bigger e-tailers and retailers (like Amazon, Target, etc.).
+In addition to checking around your house or sourcing things through rental companies, you can also source props on your travels, thrift and vintage shops, flea markets, craft stores (like Michael’s), boutique shops, as well as bigger e-tailers and retailers (like Amazon, Target, etc.).
 If you’re working with a photographer, ask them if they might have specific props that you’re looking for.
 If so, you won’t have to lug around more than you have to for the shoot.
 When it comes to inspiration, Instagram and Pinterest have no shortage of ideas for you to peruse through.

 Are there certain props that you use when creating custom imagery for your brand?
 Drop us a line in the comments and share some of your other ideas.
 I’m always on the lookout to add to my growing collection!